-Three Dimensional Design
+Three Dimensional Design 2 hrs.
+Lec.

 Prerequisites: Art majors - Art 110, Art 111, and Art 114.
-Drafting technology majors - Drafting 183 and Engineering 186.
+Drafting technology majors -Drafting 183 and Engineering 186.
 Development of three-dimensional projects in metal, plastic, and wood through the stages of design: idea, sketches, research, working drawing, model and finished product.
-Emphasis is on function, material and aesthetic form.
+Emphasis is on function, material and aesthetic forms.
 Laboratory fee required.

-Astronomy 101 Descriptive Astronomy
+Astronomy 101 (3) Descriptive Astronomy 3 hrs.
+Lec.

 A descriptive course consisting of a survey of the fundamentals of astronomy.
-Emphasis on the solar system, including a study of the celestial sphere, the earth's motions, the moon, planets, asteroids, comets, meteors, and meteorites.
+Emphasis on the solar system, including a study of the celestial sphere, the earth's motions, the moon, planets, asteroids, comets, meteors. and meteorites.

-Astronomy 102 General Astronomy
+Astronomy 102 (3)General Astronomy 3 hrs.
+Lec.